 CPE 500 Clinical Pastoral Education Level I is an extended parish-based course intended to meet the standard requirement of a one-half unit of certified ACPE training.
-The design of the course is based on the action-reflection peer learning model of experiential education.
+The design of the course is based on the action-reflection-action method of experiential education.
 Students will engage in critical reflection in order to gain greater self-awareness, ministerial identity, and effective spiritual caregiving skills.
 Through the use of verbatim case studies, didactic instruction, and individual/group supervision by a ACPE Certified Educator, progress toward specific Level I learning outcomes will be achieved and evaluated.

-Prerequisites include completion of ACPE application essay and interview.
-See "Admissions Policy" for prerequisites and Admissions process (see page 67).

-Focus: Identifying personal myths, Vocational calling, System theories, Theological reflection.
+Prerequisites include completion of ACPE application essay and interview (67).
+Focus: Identifying personal myths, Vocational calling, System theories, Theological reflection